All three of these: Dybantsa records unique triple-double in win against Eastern Washington

 In the final minutes of the half, BYU’s activity on the glass turned into points as Dybantsa tracked down an offensive rebound and threw down a putback tip-in dunk to push the Cougars in front, 40-35.
 Eastern Washington answered from deep on the next trip, but BYU continued to apply pressure.

-Dybantsa and Saunders powered the closing stretch, combining for 35 points in the opening half while repeatedly getting to the free throw line.
+Dybantsa and Saunders powered the closing stretch, combining for 35 points in the opening half while repeatedly getting to the free-throw line.
 Dybantsa closed the half by finding Saunders in the corner for a 3-pointer, sending BYU into the break with a 53-48 lead.

-BYU opened the second half with a Saunders’ 3-pointeer off another Dybantsa assist, followed by a driving reverse layup from Wright III.
+BYU opened the second half with a Saunders’ 3-pointer off another Dybantsa assist, followed by a driving reverse layup from Wright III.
 The Cougars quickly extended the surge when Wright III set up Davis Jr. for a wing triple and found Dybantsa for back-to-back 3-pointers.
 Dybantsa capped the stretch with a step-back three, closing a 14-2 run and forcing an Eastern Washington timeout with BYU ahead 67-52 less than three minutes into the half.

 After the Eagles briefly halted the run, BYU answered with an 8-0 spurt sparked by Wright III and Saunders in transition.
 Davis Jr. and Dybantsa each connected from beyond the arc to extend the margin to 82-69.